otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 }
 ```

-This example uses the `StreamWriter` class to write the strings "Hello," and "World!" to the file "example.txt", each on a new line.
+This example uses the `StreamWriter` **class** to write the strings "Hello," and "World!" to the file "example.txt", each on a new line.

 These are just a few examples of how to perform file processing.
-Still, the System.IO namespace provides many other classes and methods for working with files and directories, such as the `Directory` class for working with directories, the `FileInfo` and `DirectoryInfo` classes for working with file and directory metadata, and the `FileSystemWatcher` class for monitoring changes to the file system.
+Still, the System.IO namespace provides many other **classes** and **methods** for working with files and directories, such as the `Directory` **class** for working with directories, the `FileInfo` and `DirectoryInfo` **classes** for working with file and directory metadata, and the `FileSystemWatcher` **class** for monitoring changes to the file system.

-# 01 B: C# Basics Formative Assessment
+# Formative Assessment

 Before you start, create a new branch called **01-formative-assessment**.

+If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following:

+- If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
+- Do not trust **ChatGPT's** responses blindly.
+You must still use your judgement and may need to do additional research to determine if the response is correct
+- Acknowledge that you are using **ChatGPT**.
+In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

 ## Task 1: